El Camino de Santiago Image courtesy of jmgarzo

 Tours also abound for this destination and they vary in intensity and levels of difficulty.
 So, to provide readers with a simple reference, I have classified all the tours I found across the internet into 2 categories, light tours meaning very little or no difficulty at all and the self-guided tours wherein levels of difficulty mostly ranges between medium to high.

-History and Background of the Camino
+Background of the Camino

 Camino De Santiago Light Tours: